Catala-specific questions

 Some programming languages, like Javascript, do not make any distinction between

-decimals and integers (there is a unique Number
+decimals and integers (there is a unique Number type).
+In others, like Python,

 the distinction is hidden because the compiler or interpreter inserts implicit